Doubly Stochastic Yule Cascades (Part I): The explosion problem in the time-reversible case: Background Motivation and Definition of Doubly Stochastic Yule Cascades

 The DSY cascades introduced in \autoref{DSY_def} are quite general, and in order to consider the explosion problem we will further assume certain Markov-chain structure underlying the random intensities $\lambda_v$ (see \autoref{DSYMcascade}), with transition probabilities satisfying time-reversibility constraints.
 We note that in the non-homogeneous case ($\lambda_v$'s are constant) various approaches, such as the martingale or semigroup techniques (discussed in \autoref{settings}) can be taken to study explosion problems.
 In the case of random intensities $\lambda_v$, which is required by our applications, the standard available tools are limited, even in the case of Markov transitions for the intensities along a path.
 This necessitates a new approach.

 Our main result is a general non-explosion criterion inspired by large-deviation techniques and expressed in terms of a bound on a spectral radius of an associated linear operator (see \autoref{noexplosion}).
 This theorem and its corollaries are sufficient to determine non-explosion in a variety of interesting DSY cascades, such as those associated with NSE, KPP, and certain stochastic models.
-In particular, our approach to KPP identifies a new DSY cascade structure that can be naturally associated with KPP in {\em Fourier space}, which is quite different from the branching motion associated with KPP in physical space settings.
+In particular, following Orum \cite[Sec.\ 7.9]{orum}, our approach to KPP identifies a new DSY cascade structure that can be naturally associated with KPP in {\em Fourier space}, which is quite different from the branching motion associated with KPP in physical space settings.
 Although our interest is mainly on DSY cascades on a binary tree, which are well-suited with PDEs with quadratic nonlinearity, our techniques can be applied to tree structures with random number of offspring (see \autoref{non-binary}, \autoref{nonexpbound-gw}).

-While we focus the present paper on the time-reversible case, the problem is of interest for non-reversible, in fact non-ergodic, cases as well; see \cite{RD_ET_EW_2020b} for explosion criteria by methods that do not rely on reversibility assumptions.
+While we focus the present paper on the time-reversible case, the problem is of interest for non-reversible, in fact non-ergodic, cases as well; see \cite{DTTW_22} for explosion criteria by methods that do not require reversibility.

 The paper is organized as follows.
-In \autoref{settings} we establishing the precise mathematical type of DSY cascade to consider as well as the corresponding explosion problem.
+In \autoref{settings}, we define a specific type of DSY cascades to consider the non-explosion problem.
 We then formulate and prove the main results regarding non-explosion in \autoref{main}.
 An extension of the main results to non-binary trees is discussed in \autoref{non-binary}.
-In \autoref{examples} we apply our non-explosion criteria to the classical birth and death processes as well as to the NSE and KPP equations.
+In \autoref{examples}, we apply our non-explosion criteria to the classical birth and death processes and to stochastic cascades associated with NSE and KPP equations.
 We finish with some concluding remarks in \autoref{conclusion}.
+Some background about the connection between the explosion/non-explosion problems and the well-posedness problems of evolutionary PDEs is provided in \autoref{PDE-casc}.